karlssberg/Motiv/tutorial/StronglyTypedDerivatives.md

 # Strongly Typed Derivatives

-Whilst you can functionally redefine propositions based on an existing proposition, there may be times when you want your proposition to be a strongly typed class so that it can be independently instantiated.
+Whilst you can functionally redefine propositions based on an existing proposition, there may be times when you want a proposition to be a strongly typed class so that it can be independently instantiated.
 Motiv has some classes to inherit from that provide this functionality.
 They ensure interoperability with existing propositions, so that you can still use the boolean operations to compose further propositions later on

 ## <xref:Motiv.Spec`2>